Last updated on December 28th, 2022 at 02:07 pm

 Almost everyone will get a cold or two during the winter months, but with proper precautions (and if your kids aren’t in daycare or preschool, which virtually guarantees your whole household will get sick), you can keep things to a minimum.
 For most people, at least, a cold is more of an annoyance than a worry, and will pass almost as quickly as it came on.

-With these whole family health tips, you and your loved ones can improve your odds when it comes to fighting off those nasty germs!
+With these whole family health tips, you and your loved ones can improve your odds when it comes to fighting off those nasty germs this winter!